-Denali Entrance Area and Road Corridor Development Concept Plan/EIS (NPS 1997b) This plan addressed visitor use, resource protection, and related facility development in the "frontcountry" of Denali National Park and Preserve.
+Denali Entrance Area and Road Corridor Development Concept Plan/EIS (NPS 1997b)

+This plan addressed visitor use, resource protection, and related facility development in the "frontcountry" of Denali National Park and Preserve.
 The frontcountry includes all non-wilderness areas along the George Parks Highway, the Alaska Railroad, the entrance and headquarters areas, and the Denali Park Road corridor to the Kantishna airstrip.
-This

-- plan included several backcountry facilities, including:Up to five walk-in campsites in the vicinity of Kantishna. - Several hiking trails from the park road and the Parks Highway, including an upgraded Triple Lakes Trail and new trails on Thorofare Ridge from Eielson, Savage River, and a connecting trail between the Savage River Bridge and Savage Campground.
+This plan included several backcountry facilities, including:

+- Up to 10 walk-in campsites in the vicinity of Kantishna. - Several hiking trails from the park road and the Parks Highway, including an upgraded Triple Lakes Trail and new trails on Thorofare Ridge from Eielson, Savage River, and between the Savage River Bridge and Savage Campground.